DeepPrune: Parallel Scaling without Inter-trace Redundancy: Detailed Analysis of Inter-trace Redundancy

 In Section~\ref{sec:pre_exp}, Figure~\ref{fig:subfig1} presents the distribution of redundant traces, showing the "same-answer" pair ratios for four different models.
 The average percentage of these models might not directly align with a simple arithmetic average of the individual percentages.
 This is because the amount of parallel reasoning trace data collected for each model varies significantly.

 During the trace collection process, we initially sampled 16 responses for each query.
 However, some Chain-of-Thought traces failed to produce valid answers or did not terminate within the `max\_length` limit.
 These invalid traces were excluded from the pair calculation.
-Furthermore, while our full dataset comprised total 758 problems from benchmarks including GPQA, AIME24, AIME25, and MATH500, due to computational resource constraints, we were only able to run all 758 queries on \texttt{DeepSeek-R1-Distill-Llama-8B}.
-For other models, we sampled 115 problems from the four datasets.
+Furthermore, while our full dataset comprised over 760 problems from benchmarks including GPQA, AIME24, AIME25, and Math500, due to computational resource constraints, we were only able to run all 760 queries on \texttt{Deepseek-R1-Distill-llama-8b}.
+For other models, we sampled approximately over 100 problems.
 This led to the following total pair counts and similarity ratios for each model in Table~\ref{tab:trace_collection_stats}.

-Given the large disparity in the number of total pairs, particularly the substantial contribution from \texttt{DeepSeek-R1-Distill-Llama-8B}, a weighted average would be necessary to accurately reflect the overall inter-trace redundancy across the combined dataset.
+Given the large disparity in the number of total pairs, particularly the substantial contribution from \texttt{Deepseek-R1-Distill-llama-8b}, a weighted average would be necessary to accurately reflect the overall inter-trace redundancy across the combined dataset.
 Our analysis in Section~\ref{sec:pre_exp} is based on the aggregate distribution, rather than a simple average of individual model ratios.